 Of course, this rule of 80/20 doesn’t just apply to business, as I will relate in other takeaways.

 This was one of my misguided interpretations when I initially came across the principle.
-I thought that: a) the sets of data had to equal 100% and b) that the relationship was fixed at 80% to 20%.
+I thought that: a) the data sets had to equal 100% and b) that the relationship was fixed at 80% to 20%.
 Koch notes that both of these aren’t integral parts of the principle.
-80/20 is just an easy way to name the disproportionate relationship between the causes and the results, the relationship could be 65/35 or 90/1.
+80/20 is just an easy way to name the disproportionate relationship between the causes and the results.
+The relationship could be 65/35 or 90/1.
 One such example from the book below.

 Do you ever feel like you waste a lot of your day away?
-I know I do, whether I get sucked into social media browsing, or a youtube/Netflix binge, or doing things I don’t feel are productive or things that I don’t enjoy.
-Now, some things are very necessary, such as work and sleep, these will take up more of your time.
+I know I do.
+Whether I get sucked into scrolling through Instagram, or doing things that aren’t productive, or not enjoyable.
+Now, some things are essential, such as work and sleep.
+These will take up more of your time.
 But the rest of your time can be 80/20’ed.
-There are 168 hours in a week if we say that you work a 40hour week, and sleep for 8 hours a day, you are left with 72 hours, if you factor in travel to and from work and eating we’ll say that your left with 50 hours (being conservative).
-Of these 50 hours, you may only really enjoy doing 20% of the things that you do, or 20% of the people you see.
-So to get more out of your time break down what goals you want and, track your time and see where you are losing it.
-There are many ways to do this and find one that works for you, I often use a technique called time blocking, which I wrote about here.
-Once you’ve done that go out and achieve those goals.
-See more of the friends or family members you want to see, or you could optimize your time to learn a new skill, start a business or a blog, get to the gym more.
-Of course, all of these things will lean toward something that you enjoy.
-You could 80/20 your spare time for happiness if you so desire.
-You might even go so far as removing work altogether (not advised if you have another way to bring in money) or finding work that you enjoy (recommended).
+There are 168 hours in a week; and you work a 40hour week and sleep for 8 hours a day, you are left with 72 hours.
+Then you factor in travel to and from work and eating.
+So, we’ll say that your left with 50 hours (being conservative).
+Of these 50 hours, you may only really enjoy doing 20% of the things you do or 20% of the people you see.

-Change is hard, going into the unknown is difficult, but with discipline, you can develop a habit, and with time the habit will become a lifestyle choice.
-I am trying to make 80/20 a lifestyle choice, I would love if you could join me.
+Change is hard.
+Going into the unknown is difficult, but with discipline, you can develop a habit, and with time the habit will become a lifestyle choice.
+I am trying to make 80/20 a lifestyle choice.
+I would love it if you could join me.

-Koch has produced a gem of a book, that has inspired many who use it for their own businesses and personal lives.
-The 80/20 principle teaches its readers that 50/50 is incredibly rare, often if you can figure out what the small minority that has a huge impact is, you will be able to maximize your time, money, and happiness towards achieving your goals and life visions.
+Koch has produced a gem of a book that has inspired many who use it for their own businesses and personal lives.
+The 80/20 principle teaches its readers that 50/50 is incredibly rare.
+If you can figure out what the small minority that has a huge impact is, you will maximize your time, money, and happiness towards achieving your goals and life visions.
 As usual, I will leave you with a powerful quote from the book.

 “The greatest thing about the 80/20 principle is that you do not need to wait for everyone else.
 You can start to practice it in your professional and personal life.
 You can take your own small fragments of greatest achievement, happiness, and service to others and make them a much larger part of your life… You can become a better, more useful and happier human being.
 And you can help others to do the same.”